 After a night in the cultural melting pot of Opuwo we will drive on to the northern border with Angola.
 The only perennial rivers in Namibia flow along its borders, the Kunene flowing along its northern one.
 At Epupa, the Kunene plunges 37m into a gorge where giant Baobab trees cling to waterworn boulders.
 Seasonal rains should make the falls a truly spectacular sight amidst the desert scenery.

 The group will return to Windhoek by light aircraft from Opuwo, in time for a late afternoon international flight.

 This new itinerary includes some of Namibia's iconic destinations but we will also be visiting amazing areas well off the beaten track!

-Airport transfers for recommended flights from/to Windhoek
+Airport transfers to/from Windhoek

 All transport during tour, including internal flight from Opuwo